-- Is the policy or method or assumption that has been set by another party consistent with a reasonable interpretation of the IFRS 17 standard? - Is the policy or method or assumption that has been set by another party consistent with generally accepted actuarial practice? - Is the policy or method or assumption similar to what the AA would have chosen or if not similar would the outcome not be materially different? - Has the AA considered the other person's qualifications, competence, integrity, and objectivity?
+- Is the policy or method or assumption similar to what the AA would have chosen or if not similar would the outcome not be materially different? - Has the AA considered the other person's qualifications, competence, integrity, and objectivity?
 Has the AA considered discussions and correspondence between the AA and the other party regarding any facts known to the AA that are likely to have a material effect upon the information used?
 Is the other person aware of how the AA intends to use that person's work?
 Does the AA need to review the other person's supporting papers? - Is the AA able to judge the appropriateness of the policy or method or assumption set by another party without performing a substantial amount of additional work beyond the scope of the assignment?

-The opinion must contain an original signature of the AA, the AA's name (in block letters), the date and location of signing.
+The opinion must contain the AA's signature, name (in block letters) and the date of signing.

-The actuarial opinions presented to the shareholders and policyholders of the insurer should be the same as the opinion filed with the Central Bank.
-Should this not be the case, the AA must disclose in writing in the AAR submitted to the IOFI any material differences between the opinions, as well as the rationale for such differences.
+The actuarial opinions presented to the shareholders of the insurer should be the same as the opinion filed with the Central Bank.
+Should this not be the case, the AA must disclose in writing in the AAR submitted to the Inspector any material differences between the opinions, as well as the rationale for such differences.

-In accordance with section 158(2) the AAR must include a description of any matters for which the AA was unable to obtain information or for which he was not satisfied with the information provided.
+In accordance with section 158(2) of the Act, the AAR must include a description of any matters for which the AA was unable to obtain information or for which he was not satisfied with the information provided.

-2.1.2.1 Qualified opinion
+3.1.2.1 Qualified opinion

 Any qualification or limitation concerning any aspect of the valuation must be noted in this section of the AAR.
 Comprehensive explanations must be provided in the relevant sections of the AAR.
 These sections must be cross-referenced in the opinion.
 The qualifications or limitations should be similar to the ones included in the annual financial statements presented to the shareholders and policyholders.
-Appendix II provides two examples of situations where a reservation in reporting is required.
+APPENDIX II provides two examples of situations where a reservation in reporting is required.
 The list is not exhaustive, and the examples are meant to be illustrative.
 The AA is required to amend the opinion to fit the circumstance which gave rise to the qualification.